silviodelgado/flywork/README.md

 **Flywork** is a lightweight **PHP framework**, using **MVC** pattern, to help you to create web applications rapidly.

+You can see a proof of concept project in [Flywork-poc](https://github.com/silviodelgado/flywork-poc) project.

 ## Main Features

 **Flywork** provides you the following features: